Skip to main content

 SI.GETATTACHMENTSBYID - displays the text "Attachment(s) will be processed during report distribution" before the distribution is performed.

-SI.GETATTACHMENTS - returns the URL of the document and displays it in your report before the distribution is performed.
+SI.GETATTACHMENTS - returns a Sage Intacct URL and displays it in your report before the distribution is performed.

-During the Distibution process, the functions will retrieve a specified file from Sage Intacct.
+During the Distribution process, the functions will retrieve a specified file from Sage Intacct.

 After running the Distribution, both functions will display the names of the processed attachments: